 Marie-Therese; ascending to the position of "maitre" or choir master of

 the Chapelle Royale in Versailles in 1663.

 - Beautifully melodic, the "Kyrie" from the Messe Royale utilizes the du Mont chant both thematically and in cantus firmus.

 - Opening with an intoned chant, the "Gloria" alternates between glorious choral passages and intense rhythmic expressions.

 du Mont Gloria chant

 - Also opening with an intoned chant, the "Credo" makes use of the original chant both thematically and through polyphony.

 du Mont Credo chant

 - The chant serves as the basis for a wonderful harmonic treatment characterized by choral passages that build and recede.

-- The prayerful "Agnus Dei" builds to a beautiful crescendo and then falls away as does the original chant.
+- The prayerful "Agnus Dei" begins softly and gradually crescendos to an intense peak before slowly falling away as does the original du Mont chant.